TomiGior/NodeMCUIndoor/README.md

 # NodeMCUIndoor
-Indoor automation made with NodeMCU V3 (generic one) under construction.
+Automation made with NodeMCU V3 (generic one) under construction.